• Skip to primary navigation

 Moroccan Mint Tea Benefits

 • Mint has long been used to calm the digestive tract.
-It relaxes the digestive tract muscles and improves bile flow from the gallbladder, which helps the body digest fats.
+It relaxes the muscles of the digestive tract and improves bile flow from the gallbladder, which aids the body in digesting fats.

 • For this reason, mint is often used for indigestion and irritable bowel syndrome.

-• Mint tea is often used for colds and coughs to thin mucous and relieve a stuffy nose.
+• Mint tea is often used to help alleviate colds and coughs by thinning mucus and relieving a stuffy nose.

-• Green tea has many known health benefits, including powerful antioxidants.
+• Green tea is known for its numerous health benefits, including its powerful antioxidants.

-• Some studies have shown that green tea increases metabolism, helps weight loss, and reduces bad cholesterol.
+• Some studies have shown that green tea can increase metabolism, aid in weight loss, and reduce bad cholesterol.

 • The Top 10 Health Benefits of Tea has more information on the benefits of tea.